Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Copper, the trace element that is crucial for thyroid hormone, is high in sugar apple to make it effective for thyroid control.

 In pregnancy, low folate levels can result in premature babies and birth defects.
 It can also result in spinal cord defects and brain defects.
 Sugar apple has a good amount of folate, one of the B vitamins, which is good for pregnant women.

 Sugar apple which is rich in copper will form hemoglobin in the body.
 This is essential for pregnant women.

 In India, sweetsop is known as sita fruit as it has too many seeds and is related to a Hindu goddess.
 In Thailand, it is known as noi-na as it looks like a hand-grenade.
 In China, it is Buddha’s head fruit.

 Other Uses for Sugar Apple Tree and Fruit

 Hair Tonic and Hair Lice

-If you have ulcers, wash sweetsop's leaves and milled into a powder.
+If you have ulcers, wash sweetsop's leaves and mill them into a powder.
 Add a bit of water and salt.
 Put this paste on your ulcer and bandage it properly.
-Change daily and do this it for about 2-3 days.
+Change daily and do this for about 2-3 days.

-Crushed the sweetsop's seed and/or leaves and boil for 5 minutes.
-Then strain the water and once it cooled, use it to bathe the cat or dog.
+Crush the sweetsop's seed and/or leaves and boil for 5 minutes.
+Then strain the water and once it has cooled, use it to bathe the cat or dog.

 For children with intestinal worms, this natural remedy actually works.
 Wash and boil about 15 pieces of sweetsop leaves with 5 cups of water.
 Continue boiling until you get about half of the original quantity.
 Strain the mixture and once cooled, drink three times daily.
 This will also work for adults suffering from intestinal worms.